-Today’s drive for continual innovation, as it is taught, as it is written about, as it is sought, and as it is crowd sourced has a lot to do with early pioneers in management theory.
-For example why is hygiene important to innovation?
-Innovation needs motivation and motivation needs hygiene to succeed.
+Today’s drive for continual innovation, as taught or written or sought or crowd sourced, has a lot to do with early pioneers in management theory.
+For example, why is hygiene important to innovation?
+Key to innovation: motivation, And motivation needs hygiene to succeed.

 Who Punted My Cheese

 We all know the saying, “Those who cannot remember the past are condemned to repeat it”.
-By blowing some of the dust off first edition humanist theorists we might highlight where we’ve come, what we’ve forgotten, and what we should learn, as well as incorporate their thinking more effectively into what we read when we peel back the latest Harvard Business Review, McKinsey Quarterly, or Who Moved My Cheese.
+By blowing some of the dust off first edition humanist theorists we might highlight where we’ve come, what we’ve forgotten, and what we should learn, as well as incorporate more effective thinking into what we read when we peel back the latest Harvard Business Review, McKinsey Quarterly, or Who Moved My Cheese.
 It is worth a stroll with the pioneers of modern management theory who include:

 - Abraham Maslow